lucasknook/Programming/README.md

 # Tetris (WIP)
 Tetris using the Super Rotation System.

 Controls:
 A and D: move piece left or right.
 S: soft drop.
 W: hard drop.
 ENTER: rotate piece clockwise.
 RIGHT SHIFT: rotate piece counter clockwise.
+C: hold piece.

 To be implemented:
-Scoreboard, hold pieces, better random generator.
+Scoreboard, better random generator.

 WIP:
 Better random generator.
 Game over.

 # Compiling
 To build these projects, a makefile is included.
 The makefiles also have options to cross compile for windows.